PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

 3. Body-anchored locations
 ``````````````````````````

-**This section will describe how the information on the rest of this page applies to body-anchored locations in particular (rather than signing space locations, which are defined as relative to either the axis system or an item on the body location list).**
+**This section will describe how the information on the rest of this page applies to body-anchored locations in particular (both the 'on-body locations' and the signing space option defined in terms of a body location).**

 .. _symmetry_puzzle:

 4. The horizontal axis
 ``````````````````````

-**Introduction.** Note that this entire section is not strictly necessary to include and it can be deleted if it's confusing or in the way.
+(Note that this entire section is not strictly necessary to include and it can be deleted if it's confusing or in the way, I just wanted to include some information background for the decisions we made and some things that may be interesting to look out for in sign movements.)

 .. note::
     To include here: